 The first part of the course is dedicated to learning how digital information is stored, transmitted, and read - in essence, how the internet functions.
-Students then get an introduction to programming using Scratch a visual programming language great for building small, interactive Students will programs. start with building classics like Pong and working up to designing their own full featured game.
+Students will then get an introduction to programming using Scratch - a visual programming language great for building small, interactive programs.
+Students will start with building classics like Pong and working up to designing their own full featured game.
 (Students with prior Scratch experience will be given the opportunity to expand their programing skillset with Applnventor, GameMaker or other platforms).
-The final section of the course allows for